Pemphigus in dogs is a fairly rare autoimmune disease.

 Which is why…

-We wanted to take a moment and discuss exactly what Pemphigus is so that you as the caring owner will know what to look for and be able to get your pet to a trained professional at the first sign of trouble.
+We wanted to discuss precisely what Pemphigus is so that you, as the caring owner, know what to look for and get your pet to a trained professional at the first sign of trouble.

 So, without further ado, let’s dive right in.

-As previously mentioned there are four variants of this condition, each of which is considered a hepatocutaneous syndrome (which basically means a skin condition that is so deeply ingrained in your dog it is doing periodic damage that will get worse over time if left untreated).
-Pemphigus Foliaceus comes on at around 4 years or older.
-Your dog will lose its appetite and will present with sore skin around its muzzle and paws.
-It may appear in other areas but these are the most common.
+As previously mentioned, there are four variants of this condition; each is considered a hepatocutaneous syndrome (a skin condition so deeply ingrained in your dog that it is doing periodic damage that will worsen if left untreated).
+Pemphigus Foliaceus comes on at around four years or older.
+Your dog will lose its appetite and present with sore skin around its muzzle and paws.
+It may appear in other areas, but these are the most common.

 Pemphigus Erythematosus…

-Is a variant of pemphigus that usually results from systemic Lupus Erythematosus crossing over with pemphigus foliaceus.
-All those huge words mean that your dog is more likely to get Pemphigus if they have Lupus.
+It is a variant of pemphigus that usually results from systemic Lupus Erythematosus crossing over with pemphigus foliaceus.
+All those vast words mean that your dog is more likely to get Pemphigus if they have Lupus.

 Pemphigus Vulgaris…

-Is the most common type of Pemphigus found in humans, but in our furry friends it is quite rare.
-This variant occurs when the immune system starts attacking the foliaceus virus because the body has detected that it is painful.
-When this happens, the disease starts to present as growths under the skin where excess cells are produced to combat the infection.
-This is known by the scholarly as immune-mediated Thrombocytopenia, just to further confuse us.
+It is the most common type of Pemphigus found in humans but rare for our furry friends.
+This variant occurs when the immune system starts attacking the foliaceous virus because the body has detected that it is painful.
+When this happens, the disease grows under the skin, producing excess cells to combat the infection.
+This is known by the scholarly as immune-mediated Thrombocytopenia to confuse us further.

 The fourth and final variety…

-Of this ugly and painful condition is Pemphigus Vegetans.
+Of this ugly and painful condition is Pemphigus vegetans.
 This is similar to the Vulagris type but only occurs in patches of lumps and doesn’t affect the whole body.
-It is also the easiest variant to wrap your head around.
+It is also the most straightforward variant to wrap your head around.

-With all types of this disease the blistering and lesions occur as the dog produces antibodies to protect against an infection in the Dermoepidermal junction.
-It is itchy and incredibly painful the more the dog scratches.
-Seek treatment immediately so you can at least make your dog comfortable as it endures it.
+With all types of this disease, the blistering and lesions occur as the dog produces antibodies to protect against infection in the dermo-epidermal junction.
+It is itchy and excruciating the more the dog scratches.
+You can seek treatment immediately so you can at least make your dog comfortable as it endures it.

-Since this is a familial disease it is assumed to be inherited.
+Since this is a familial disease, it is assumed to be inherited.
 Since this is so, we can summarize the majority of the breeds that we know are affected.
-Please do bear in mind that mixed breed dogs have no guarantees against inheritance of Pemphigus.
+Please remember that mixed-breed dogs have no guarantees against the inheritance of Pemphigus.

 Known breeds affected are: